ankitsharma38/AI_Tools_Review/README.md

 ---

-## Video Calls

-[Google Meet](https://meet.google.com/ajn-jqhv-zmz) makes it simple to connect with others over video calls.
-It works right in your browser and is great for meetings, classes, or quick chats.

-### Key Features

-* Secure video and audio calls
-* Screen sharing support
-* Works without extra apps

----

 ## Chat Bot

 [Tawk.to](https://www.tawk.to/) is a free live chat tool that helps you talk to visitors on your website in real time.